 ØMQ comes as source code licensed under LGPLv3+.
 This page lists the official distributions built, released, and supported by iMatix.
 The community wiki may provide other packages.
 See which version you should be using.

-We recommend this release to anyone developing new applications with ØMQ.
-If you want to track the latest updates, use the release git master.
-Note that releases 3.0.x through to 3.2.1 are not guaranteed to be interoperable with any other version of 0MQ except themselves.
+We recommend this release to anyone maintaining existing applications with ØMQ.
+Note that the unstable releases 3.0.x through to 3.2.1 are not interoperable with any other version of 0MQ except themselves.

 The old stable 2.2 distribution is v2.2.0, from 2012/04/04, (what changed?):